angulardart/angular_components/README.md

 ## Preview Release

 These are the AngularDart components that Google uses to build the sophisticated, mission-critical apps that bring in much of Google’s revenue.

 This productive and stable set of widgets, contributed to by hundreds of Googlers, make debugging and deploying your app easier.
 Strict latency and testing policies make these widgets an excellent fit for AngularDart projects.

 Only a small fragment of all the components is available right now.
 We want developers to be able to use the package as soon as possible.

-* ✓ `<glyph>`
+* ✓ `<material-icon>`
 * ✓ `<material-button>`
 * ✓ `<material-fab>`
 * ✓ `<material-checkbox>`